plain-plain-text/simple-cv/README.md

-1. Each section of your CV (education, publications, etc.) is its own Markdown file in `sections/`. **Note:** The processing script does not know about these files, so you need to inform the script about them under `cv-sections` in `data/format.yml`.
+1. Each section of your CV (education, publications, etc.) is its own Markdown file in `sections/`. **Note:** The processing script does not know about these files, so you need to inform the script about them by filling out the file `sections.txt` with each file’s name on a separate line.
 This allows you to determine the order of the sections on the fly.

 1. The look and feel of both the `html` and `pdf` versions of the document are managed by the two files in the `templates/` directory.
 The [Pandoc